DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 As always, if there are any questions about a specific situation, just ask.

-## Educational Accessibility Statement

-NYU-Tandon is committed to assuring equal educational opportunity and full participation for all students.
-The mission of the Office for Students with Disabilities is to provide individuals with learning differences (a.ka. disabilities) the same access to programs and activities as other students.
-We assist students to maximize their potential while helping them develop and maintain independence.
+### Academic Accommodations

-Students who believe they are eligible for course accommodations under the ADA or Section 504 or have had accommodations please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or [mosescsd@nyu.edu](mailto:mosescsd@nyu.edu).
+If you are a student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or [mosescsd@nyu.edu](mailto:mosescsd@nyu.edu).
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at [https://www.nyu.edu/csd](https://www.nyu.edu/csd).
 The Moses Center is located at 726 Broadway on the 2nd floor.
-Do not wait to get the documentation in to me.

-Faculty can provide course accommodations/modifications only after receipt of an approved accommodations letter from the Moses Center for Students with Disabilities.
-Accommodation letters can be provided to qualified students at any time during the semester, but grades earned before the faculty receives the letter cannot be changed.
+If you are experiencing an illness or any other situation that might affect your academic performance in a class, please email the Office of Advocacy, Compliance and Student Affairs: [eng.studentadvocate@nyu.edu](mailto:eng.studentadvocate@nyu.edu).

+### Statement On Inclusion

+The NYU Tandon School values an inclusive and equitable environment for all our students.
+I hope to foster a sense of community in this class and consider it a place where individuals of all backgrounds, beliefs, ethnicities, national origins, gender identities, sexual orientations, religious and political affiliations, and abilities will be treated with respect.
+It is my intent that all students’ learning needs be addressed, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
+If this standard is not being upheld, please feel free to speak with me.

+---

 ## Credits